-ISSUE: Whether or not the RTC is correct.
+ISSUE: Whether or not the judge is correct.

 HELD: No. A.M.
-No. 02-11-10-SC is not applicable here.
-What’s applicable is Rule 108 of the Rules of Court.
-As aptly commented by the Solicitor General:
+No. 02-11-10-SC is not applicable to the petition filed by Fujiki.
+What Fujiki filed is in the nature of a petition under Rule 108 of the Rules of Court which provides: